sjjf/master_exterior_ballistics/README.md

 used to derive the drag function, a form factor is used to scale the chosen drag function to match the performance of the real projectile.

-The form factor is specified as a single floating point number, using the `--form-factor` command line option.
+The form factor can be specified as a single floating point number, using the `--form-factor` command line option, or as a collection of departure angle and form factor pairs using the `-F` option, which together define a "form factor function" which is used to determine the form factor across a range of departure angles.
 Since it acts to scale the retarding force experienced by the projectile, a larger form factor results in more drag, and a shorter range.

 Drag functions in this program are presented as a CSV formatted table of mach numbers mapped to drag coefficient values.
 Historical drag functions are